Settings #

 Enter a unique name for the new key and click Create.

-The Server Key tab displays your current server key, used to communicate with the Satori API from any third-party application desired, and enables you to rotate this key if needed.
+The Server Keys tab displays your current server keys, used to communicate with the Satori API from any third-party application desired, and enables you to rotate these keys and manage their permissions as needed.

 Configuration #